eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 22
     :dedent: 4

-Notice here we created  a new random variable `final_grade`, by subtracting the random variables `class_size` and `background` from the random variable `grade`.
+Notice here we created a new random variable `final_grade`, by subtracting the random variables `class_size` multiplied by 0.001 and adding `no_teacher` multiplied by 0.02 from the random variable `grade_without_additional_effects.
 In short, this illustrates that you can perform standard operations "+", "-", "*", "/" and "**" (the power operator in Python) on any two random variables, to get a new random variable.
 It is possible to perform these operations between two random variables additionally to the general data types of Python (integer, float, and so on) since they are converted to :py:class:`HyperParameters